kaya-vadhan/psy1903/outside-resources/week5.md

-# Outside Resources Log - Week 4
+# Outside Resources Log - Week 5

 ## AI Prompts
-_Record any prompts you put into an AI program this week to help with material in this course.
-You do not have to include the AI response, just your prompt._
+difference between . and [] in javascript using jspsych accessing items in array how to access a specific item from a specific trial

 ## Outside sites